Mehhhhull/Mehhhhull/README.md

 - 🎓 Pursuing my **B.Tech in Computer Science**
 - 💡 Curious learner, constantly pushing boundaries
 - 🤝 Open to exciting **collaborations, freelancing, and internships**
-- 🚀 Founder of **Threesixtyspace** – building creative web solutions
+- 🚀 Was Founder of **Threesixtyspace** – Web Design & Development Agency
 - 🧠 Believe in learning by doing and sharing knowledge with others